Martha Crone begins her 23rd year as Garden Curator in the 49th year of the Garden.

 The Blue-gray Gnatcatcher was again seen adjacent to the garden where it nested some years ago.
 It had not been noted in this locality for many years.
-Her first report about the bird occurred in 1939.
-It appeared again in her 1942 diary notes.
+Lulu May Aler wrote that the bird first appeared in the area in 1936; then in 1939 it was seen in the Garden area and it appeared again in Martha’s 1942 and 1943 diary notes.

 Martha added one new species in the Summer: Asclepias viridiflora, Green Milkweed, Native, from the Kasota prairie.